Faces and maximizer subsets of highest weight modules: Main results and literature survey

-Thus, a natural question to ask (in light of, as well as to show, various results above) is as follows:
+However, the structure of $\conv_\R (\wt \vla)$ is not known for other highest weight modules, not even for infinite-dimensional simple modules $L(\lambda)$ with non-antidominant highest weights $\lambda$.
+Thus, in this paper we seek to answer the following question.

 \begin{qn} Fix $\lambda \in \lie{h}^*$ and $M(\lambda) \twoheadrightarrow \vla$.
-Is the convex hull $\conv_\R \wt \vla$ of the (infinite) set of weights a convex polyhedron (i.e., cut out by {\it finitely} many hyperplanes)?
-If so, identify the vertices, extremal rays, and faces of this polyhedron, as well as its stabilizer subgroup in $W$. \end{qn}
+Is the convex hull $\conv_\R \wt \vla$ of the (infinite) set of weights a convex polyhedron (i.e., cut out by \textit{finitely} many hyperplanes)?
+If so, identify the vertices, extremal rays, and faces of this polyhedron, as well as its stabilizer subgroup in $W$.
+More precisely, can one write down an analogue of Proposition \ref{Tgvm} for $\vla$, and if so, what set of simple roots plays the role of $J$, in governing the symmetries of $\wt \vla$? \end{qn}

+This question is answered by two of our two main results.
+The first is as follows.